iancanada/DocumentDownload/PowerSupply/ADM715X/SMDtutorial.md

 ![1](https://github.com/iancanada/DocumentDownload/blob/master/PowerSupply/ADM715X/SMDtutorialPictures/SMDtutorial8.jpg)

 Now you get the fully SMT assembled PCB.
+No difference with those made by SMT factory.

-No difference with those made by SMT factory,
+Now you get the fully SMT assembled PCB.
+No difference with those made by SMT factory.

 Enjoy

+Note: If your oven has big tolerance on temperature control, you need to use a external thermometer to monitoring the temperature profile.
+Make sure do not over heat the PCB.